Cash Collection, Deposits & Reconciliation

 1. How to Accept and Process Credit and Debit Card Transactions - Credit and debit card payments may be accepted using only approved terminals and devices.
 Terminals must be kept in a secure location and inspected periodically for tampering or substitution.
 In addition, the segregation of processing and reconciling duties is required in departments.

-Credit and debit card information may NOT be stored on the hard drive of any personal computer, laptop, tablet or smartphone, on the hard drive of any computer server or network storage device, or any removable storage medium, such as DVDs, CDs, thumb drives, USB keys, etc. However, in cases where there is a compelling business need and there is no reasonable alternative, Finance Technology and the Information Security Office may allow a department to store cardholder data on servers in the University’s PCI Computing Environment.
+Credit and debit card information may NOT be stored on the hard drive of any personal computer, laptop, tablet or smartphone, on the hard drive of any computer server or network storage device, or any removable storage medium, such as DVDs, CDs, thumb drives, USB keys, etc.

 Each person who has access to credit or debit card information is responsible for protecting the information and destroying it as soon as it is no longer necessary in compliance with the University’s Information Security Policy.